mongodb/docs-tools/giza/giza/translate/documentation/README.rst

     * This is intentional as it makes it so every translation has a known source.
 It would be bad if we conflated human translations with machine translations.
 This way each set has a consistent source.

+  * If you use Hebrew or Arabic (or change the code a bit and add in other right-to-left languages), this command will flip the translated text before putting it into po files

+    * When translating right to left text it will originally come out from left to right since that's how you have to train it.

+* **flip text**

+  * ``giza translate flip_text --input <input_file> --output <output_file>``
+  * ``giza translate flip -i <input_file> -o <output_file>``
+  * These commands flip the text of a file from horizontally on every line.
+It takes a file written from left to right and writes it from right to left

+* **auto approve obvious po**

+  * ``giza translate auto_approve_obvious_po  --po <input_po_files>``
+  * ``giza translate auto_approve  --po <po_files_to_approve>``
+  * These commands automatically approve any entries in the provided po files that should be approved automatically
+  * These are lines where the entire sentence should not be translated and are of the form ``:foo:`bar```

 Setup
 -----

 * Follow the instructions in MosesSetup.sh.
 It is not meant to be a script that you simply run, rather go through it line by line or paragraph by paragraph running the commands.
 * Be sure to read the comments as you go along, they may tell you alternate commands to run in certain situations.
+* If you don't want to accidentally turn backticks (`) into apostrophes ('), then comment out line 278 of translation_tools/mosesdecoder/scripts/tokenizer/tokenizer.perl: ``$text =~ s/\`/\'/g;``

 Workflow
 --------

-1. Setup Moses, Giza, and IRSTLM as described above
+1. Setup Moses, Giza, and IRSTLM as described above and in MosesSetup.sh
 2. Setup your corpora

-  1. Use more data for better results, preferably data similar to the documents you will be translating from
+  1. Use more data for better results, preferably data similar to the documents you will be translating from.
+For example, KDE4 is more similar to MongoDB's documentation that Europarl would be.
   2. Plan out the train, tune, and test corpora, with almost all data going to train.
-To do this first find as many parallel corpora as you want out of which you will create your train, tune, and test corpora
+To do this first find as many parallel corpora as you want out of which you will create your train, tune, and test corpora.
-  3. If you have any translations in po files, use ``po_to_corpus`` to pull the data out to use as parallel corpora
+  3. If you have any translations in po files, use ``po_to_corpus`` to pull the data out and use that data as parallel corpora.
+  4. If you want to use a bilingual dictionary as a corpus, use ``dict_to_corpus`` to pull the data out and use that data.
+The dictionary must be retrieved from here <http://dicts.info/uddl.php>`_
+  5. Make sure not to overlap tune, train, or test data. ``create_corpora`` won't actually allow you to, but if you create any by yourself, don't reuse sentences.
+It will bias your results.
-  4. Use`` create_corpora`` to make your corpora.
+  6. Use ``create_corpora`` to make your corpora.
 You will need to first create a ``corpora.yaml`` file similar to the sample one provided specifying how much of each file goes into train, tune, and test respectively and how much of the train, tune, and test copora will have lines from each file.
 Note that this second part means that the train, tune, or test corpora may have multiple copies of some input corpora.
-  5. Put the same data in multiple times (or make it a higher percentage of the train, tune, or test corpus in ``create_corpora``) to weight it higher.
+  7. Put the same data in a given corpus multiple times (or make it a higher percentage of the train, tune, or test corpus in ``create_corpora``) to weight it higher.
 For example, if you have sentences in po files that you know are good and relevant to your domain, these may be the best data you have and should be correspondingly waited higher.
-Alternatively, unless you're creating a translater for parliamentary data, the europarl corpus should probably have a low weight so your translations do not sound like parliamentary proceedings
+Alternatively, unless you're creating a translater for parliamentary data, the europarl corpus should probably have a low weight so your translations do not sound like parliamentary proceedings.

 3. Build your model

-  1. Decide what configurations to test and run ``build_model`` with an appropriate config file modeled off of the sample ``translate_full.yaml`` which shows all of the possible settings.
+  1. Decide what configurations to test and run ``build_translation_model`` with an appropriate config file modeled off of the sample ``translate_full.yaml`` which shows all of the possible settings.
 Perusing the Moses website will explain a bit more about every setting, but in general most settings either perform faster or perform better.
 Ones that seem to "do less"- such as by using fewer scoring options, considering only one direction, or considering smaller phrases or words- likely will finish faster but will perform worse. ``translate_best.yaml`` was found to perform very well. ``translate_baseline.yaml`` is the baseline provided by moses.
-  2. Wait a while (and read a good book!) while the test runs
+  2. Wait a while (and read a good book!) while the test runs.
   3. At the end of the test look at the out.csv file for the data on how well each configuration did, the BLEU score is the metric you want to look at.
   4. If for some reason the out.csv file isn't there, use ``model_results`` to create it.
+  5. You can easily review your translations by comparing them side by side with the source text or a reference translation by using ``merge_translations``.

 4. Translate your docs

-  1. Use ``translate_po`` to translate your po files.
-  2. First copy the files so you have a parallel directory tree, and give ``translate_po`` one of them to translate
+  1. First copy the files so you have a parallel directory tree, and give ``translate_po`` one of the trees to translate.
+Make a note of which was machine translated.
+  2. Create, or use the provided, ``protected.re`` regular expression list to tell moses which regular expressions to not tokenize.
+  3. Use ``translate_po`` to translate your po files.
+  4. If you only have a single file you can user ``translate_text_doc``. ``translate_po`` will automatically flip the text right to left if it needs to, but ``translate_text_doc`` will not.
+You can then use ``flip_text`` to flip it.
+  5. If you are using Sphinx documentation, you can use ``auto_approve_obvious_po`` to automatically approve sentences that will (ideally) never get translated

 5. Put your docs in MongoDB